un-loop/student-notes/dalene/reactBook/reactBook.md

 - Forms transform your web site into a web app.
 - Form inputs modify data, both on the page and the server.
 - evt = these functions are event handlers.
+• placeholder: This will be passed straight through to the input child element.
+Similar to a label, this tells the user what data to the Field expects.
+• name: We want this for the same reason we provide name to input elements: we’ll use this in the event handler decide where to store input data and validation errors.
+• value: This is how our parent form can initialize the Field with a value, or it can use this to update the Field with a new value.
+This is similar to how the value prop is used on an input.
+• validate: A function that returns validation errors (if any) when run. • onChange: An event handler to be run when the Field changes.
+This function will accept an event object as an argument.

+static propTypes = { placeholder: PropTypes.string,
+name: PropTypes.string.isRequired,
+value: PropTypes.string, validate: PropTypes.func,
+onChange: PropTypes.func.isRequired
+};
+- apiClient is a simple object we created to simulate asynchronous loading and saving.

+CHAPTER CREATE REACT APP
+- Create React App is just a boilerplate generator.
+The react-scripts package, specified in package.json, is the engine that will make everything work.
+- • placeholder: This will be passed straight through to the input child element.
+Similar to a label, this tells the user what data to the Field expects.
+• name: We want this for the same reason we provide name to input elements: we’ll use this in the event handler decide where to store input data and validation errors.
+• value: This is how our parent form can initialize the Field with a value, or it can use this to update the Field with a new value.
+This is similar to how the value prop is used on an input.
+• validate: A function that returns validation errors (if any) when run. • onChange: An event handler to be run when the Field changes.
+This function will accept an event object as an argument.

+static propTypes = { placeholder: PropTypes.string,
+name: PropTypes.string.isRequired,
+value: PropTypes.string, validate: PropTypes.func,
+onChange: PropTypes.func.isRequired
+};
+- apiClient is a simple object we created to simulate asynchronous loading and saving.

+CHAPTER CREATE REACT APP
+- Create React App is just a boilerplate generator.
+The react-scripts package, specified in package.json, is the engine that will make everything work.
+- • placeholder: This will be passed straight through to the input child element.
+Similar to a label, this tells the user what data to the Field expects.
+• name: We want this for the same reason we provide name to input elements: we’ll use this in the event handler decide where to store input data and validation errors.
+• value: This is how our parent form can initialize the Field with a value, or it can use this to update the Field with a new value.
+This is similar to how the value prop is used on an input.
+• validate: A function that returns validation errors (if any) when run. • onChange: An event handler to be run when the Field changes.
+This function will accept an event object as an argument.

+static propTypes = { placeholder: PropTypes.string,
+name: PropTypes.string.isRequired,
+value: PropTypes.string, validate: PropTypes.func,
+onChange: PropTypes.func.isRequired
+};
+- apiClient is a simple object we created to simulate asynchronous loading and saving.

+CHAPTER CREATE REACT APP
+- Create React App is just a boilerplate generator.
+The react-scripts package, specified in package.json, is the engine that will make everything work.
+• placeholder: This will be passed straight through to the input child element.
+Similar to a label, this tells the user what data to the Field expects.
+• name: We want this for the same reason we provide name to input elements: we’ll use this in the event handler decide where to store input data and validation errors.
+• value: This is how our parent form can initialize the Field with a value, or it can use this to update the Field with a new value.
+This is similar to how the value prop is used on an input.
+• validate: A function that returns validation errors (if any) when run. • onChange: An event handler to be run when the Field changes.
+This function will accept an event object as an argument.

+static propTypes = { placeholder: PropTypes.string,
+name: PropTypes.string.isRequired,
+value: PropTypes.string, validate: PropTypes.func,
+onChange: PropTypes.func.isRequired
+};
+- apiClient is a simple object we created to simulate asynchronous loading and saving.

+CHAPTER CREATE REACT APP
+- Create React App is just a boilerplate generator.
+The react-scripts package, specified in package.json, is the engine that will make everything work.